keleko34/KC/.gulp/Config/Readme.md

  - cmd<br />
  *Optional*<br />
- __cmd can only be used with store types of string atm, these commands get auto populated into the --options list when added__<br />
+ __cmd can only be used with store types of string, these commands get auto populated into the --options list when added__<br />
  *NOTE when something like a message is needed remember that mesages have spaces and must be wrapped in "Message" to escape spaces in the cli*

  - prompt<br />
- __prompt is all te settings for the prompt that will be shown to the user if a cli is passed based on cmd then this will not be shown__
+ __prompt is all the settings for the prompt that will be shown to the user, if a cli command was given then this will not be shown__

    * type<br />
    *Default 'input'*<br />